stephenliberty/excel-builder.js/README.md

 excel-builder.js
 ================

 *V2 coming soon*.
-Mostly backwards compatable, except for the removal of async sheet building, and the builder returns a promise which will resolve with the excel data, rather than just returning the data.
+Mostly backwards compatible, except for the removal of async sheet building, and the builder returns a promise which will resolve with the excel data, rather than just returning the data.
 This will open the door for putting async building back in at a later date when some better options have been explored.

 A way to build excel files with javascript